GulfStream G280 Mid-Size Business Jet, United States of America

-The GulfStream G280 (earlier called the G250) is a super mid-size business jet designed and manufactured jointly by US-based GulfStream Aerospace and Israel Aerospace Industries (IAI).
-It was named G280 in July 2011.
+Gulfstream G280 (earlier called the G250) is a super mid-size business jet designed and manufactured jointly by US-based Gulfstream Aerospace and Israel Aerospace Industries (IAI).
+It was renamed as the G280 in July 2011.

 It is the first aircraft to be fitted with an auto-braking system which enhances passenger safety and comfort during take-off and landing.
 Each G280 jet costs around $24m.